DECap: Towards Generalized Explicit Caption Editing via Diffusion Mechanism: More Visualization Results

 \section{More Visualization Results}

-{\textbf{Generalization Ability}.} As illustrated in Figure~\ref{fig:visual}, existing ECE model TIger~\citep{wang2022explicit} exhibits limited capability in refining \emph{Out-of-Domain} GT-Based reference captions, particularly when the similarity between Ref-Cap and GT-Cap deviates significantly from the balanced value (\ie, \texttt{Ratio} 0.5) seen in training data.
-In contrast, DECap displays a remarkable generalization ability, successfully editing both \emph{In-Domain} and \emph{Out-of-Domain} samples with diverse editing scenarios, covering ratios ranging from 0.1 to 0.9.
+{\textbf{Generalization Ability}.} As illustrated in Figure~\ref{fig:visual}, existing ECE model TIger~\cite{wang2022explicit} exhibits limited capability in refining \emph{Out-of-Domain} GT-Based reference captions, particularly when the similarity between Ref-Cap and GT-Cap deviates significantly from the balanced value (\ie, \texttt{Ratio} 0.5) seen in training data.
+In contrast, DECap displays a remarkable generalization ability, successfully editing both \emph{In-Domain} and \emph{Out-of-Domain} samples with diverse editing scenarios.

 {\textbf{Potential in Controllability}.} As illustrated in Figure~\ref{fig:visual2}, our model effectively edits sentences based on specific input control words.
 All the generated captions maintain the order of the provided control words, ensuring both fluency and semantic relevance to these control words.